wp-plugins/printfriendly/readme.txt

 2. The Settings Page: choose your print button, text link, or use your own text or graphic.

 == Changelog ==

+= 3.0.2 =

+* Fixed JS bug with Google Chrome not submitting and fixed input validation issues.

 = 3.0.1 =